fj-navarro/frontiers_blog/content/posts/setting-up-a-seamless-business-transformation-strategy-II/index.md

 ---
 title: Setting Up a Successful Transformation Strategy with Smart Technologies (II)
 date: "2023-06-07"
 description: Companies are constantly changing, adapting their structures, resources, and objectives as they evolve to overcome the inertia that impedes change.
-There are different approaches when it comes to addressing business transformation that imply different ways of understanding the reasons, timing and opportunity to carry out the changes and that have consequences on the risks and costs of transformation.
+There are different approaches when it comes to addressing business transformation with smart technologies that imply different ways of understanding the reasons, timing and opportunity to carry out the changes and that have consequences on the risks and costs of transformation.
 image: images/setting-up-successful.jpg
 tags:
 - Management